telerik/reporting-docs/knowledge-base/add-custom-headers-to-responses-of-rests-service.md

 // ...
 ````

-This above code addd the header `"cross-origin-embedder-policy": "require-corp"` to all responses from the `ReportsController`.
+This above code adds the header `"cross-origin-embedder-policy": "require-corp"` to all responses from the `ReportsController` and any other controller configured in the project.

 ### .NET Framework

-The solution is similar with the corresponding tools provided by the framework.
+The solution is similar with the corresponding tools provided by the target framework.

 The Stackoverflow thread [Add a custom response header in ApiController](https://stackoverflow.com/questions/32017686/add-a-custom-response-header-in-apicontroller) elaborates on the available approaches.